Godswill Akpabio

-Chief Godswill Obot Akpabio (born 9 December 1962) is a Nigerian lawyer and politician who is currently serving as the 15th president of the Nigerian Senate since 2023.
+Chief Godswill Obot Akpabio (born 9 December 1962) is a Nigerian lawyer and politician who has been serving as the 15th president of the Nigerian Senate since 2023.
 He was first elected as Senator representing Akwa Ibom North-West Senatorial District in 2015, lost in the 2019 senatorial elections and won in the 2023 elections.
 He also served as minister for Niger Delta Affairs from 2019 up till 2022 when he resigned to seek re-election into the Nigerian senate.
 He had previously served as the Governor of Akwa Ibom State from 2007 to 2015.

 Early life and career

 Godswill Akpabio is the son of Chief Obot Akpabio and Madam Lucy Obot Akpabio (née Inyangetor) of Ukana, Ikot Ntuen in Essien Udim Local Government Area.
 He was born on 9 December 1962.
 He lost his father at an early age and was raised by his mother.

 Education

 Akpabio was educated at Methodist Primary School, Ukana, Essien Udim LGA, Akwa Ibom State; the Federal Government College, Port Harcourt, Rivers State; and the University of Calabar, Cross River State, where he obtained a Degree in Law.

 While at the Federal Government, College, Port Harcourt, he was appointed the Senior Prefect.
 In the University of Calabar, Akpabio was elected as the Student Union Government (SUG) Speaker of the 1987/88 parliamentary year.